Food aid convoy headed for Ethiopia's Tigray attacked: UN

 Ethiopian Prime Minister Abiy Ahmed sent troops into Tigray last November to detain and disarm leaders of the region's then-ruling party, the Tigray People's Liberation Front (TPLF).

-He said the move came in response to TPLF attacks on federal army camps.
+He said the move was in response to TPLF attacks on federal army camps.

 - Fighting spreads -